javadfarshchi/Natural-Language-Processing-E-Commerce-Review/README.md

 ![Dataset Head](https://github.com/javadfarshchi/Natural-Language-Processing-E-Commerce-Review/blob/main/Dataset_Head.PNG)

 The result of our prediction model and the evaluation can be found in the picture below.
+We can observe that the model has predicted the reviews categories with **high precision.**

 ![Dataset Head](https://github.com/javadfarshchi/Natural-Language-Processing-E-Commerce-Review/blob/main/Prediction_Evaluation.PNG)